R0uter/Stack-in-Swift/README.md

 ## Stack class for Swift
-I found that swift does not had Stack in stdlib(?)
+I found that swift does not had Stack in Foundation
 So I try to implement that for my self.

 ###Use

-Anyway, there is two version of Stack:
+There is three version of Stack:

 `StackG` is Generic version Stack.It uses struct;

 `Stack` is class version Stack,It seems more like common Stack,which needs to check the type of value before you use it.

+`PriorityStuct` is struct version Stact that auto sort elements as DESC

+They are all implement with `Sequence`, so you can use `.map`, `.flat`, `for-in` and so on. :)

 ###Demo